How To Use a Scythe to Cut Grass

 article image

-Learn how to use a scythe on your property for haying, harvesting, and more – while enjoying an invigorating method to farming that scythe use brings.
+Learn how to use a scythe to cut grass for haying, harvesting, and more – while enjoying an invigorating method to farming that scythe use brings.

 Forms of the scythe have been in use since at least 200 B.C.
 The version of the scythe we know today originated in central Europe about 700 years ago.
 It’s interchangeably called the Austrian, European, or Continental European scythe, and is essentially a piece of steel that has been drawn out, curved in all planes, sharpened along its length, and attached to a long handle called a “snath.”
 It’s lightweight, encourages healthy movement of the human body, and can be peened to razor-sharpness with a robustness appropriate to the task at hand.